Owner & Founding Therapist

 Imbued with gentle humor, sensitive suggestions, and attentive listening, Emily’s sessions empower clients to act, think, and feel differently; make sense of their experiences; better understand themselves; and uncover how to break the patterns that hold them back.
 An avid reader, Emily draws on ideas from modern relationship research and literature, crystallizing concepts with original insights and evidence-informed strategies.
 In Emily’s 2018 book, The Marriage Counseling Workbook: 8 Steps to a Strong and Lasting Partnership, she shares her best ideas, interventions, and metaphors to help couples pinpoint the cause of their troubles and recreate deep, lasting connections.

 Emily is a Licensed Clinical Marriage and Family Therapist who received her master’s degree in couple and family therapy and her doctoral degree in family science from the University of Maryland, College Park.
 She has provided individual therapy, couple therapy, and family therapy since 2008 and has worked in private practice in Bethesda, MD, since 2010.
 Emily trained with the Center for Deployment Psychology in couple and family therapy techniques for issues related to military service and the Doherty Relationship Institute in Discernment Counseling for couples on the brink of divorce or separation.
 She is Prepare/Enrich certified, a program of relationship assessment and enhancement for premarital and committed couples.
 She practices within an evidence-informed, trauma-sensitive, and client-centered therapy framework.

 In 2018, Emily’s first relationship therapy book was published by Althea Press.
 Discover her helpful workbook for couples here.

-Emily grew up in Montgomery County and lives in Chevy Chase with her family.
-She is fully vaccinated as a healthcare worker against the novel coronavirus (January 2021).
+Emily grew up in Montgomery County and lives in Kensington with her family.
+She is fully vaccinated and boosted as a healthcare worker against the novel coronavirus.

 In Emily’s Words